tonyxu-io/api-tonyxu-io/README.md

-# Personal Notification Server
+# My Personal API

-Codebase for Flask app running in Google App Engine as a personal notification server.
+Codebase for Flask app running in Google App Engine as a personal API server.